Alter-Net-codes/SkyOS/docs/readme.md

 # SkyOS readme.md file
-SkyOS is a open-source operating system (with restrictions on the open-source part.) built for the Scratch Computing Alliance (SCA)
+SkyOS is a open-source operating system built for and with the Scratch Computing Alliance (SCA)

 # SkyOS Aurora
 SkyOS Aurora is the continued version of SkyOS.
 This will have plenty new features, plus some updated kernel software and more!